Bahadurpur, Nawanshahr: Demography

-As of 2011, Bahadurpur has a total number of 195 houses and population of 967 of which 512 include are males while 455 are females according to the report published by Census India in 2011.
+As of 2011, Bahadurpur has a total number of 195 houses and a population of 967 of which 512 include are males while 455 are females according to the report published by Census India in 2011.
 The literacy rate of Bahadurpur is 79.05%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 108 which is 11.17% of total population of Bahadurpur, and child sex ratio is approximately 862 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 81.18% of total population in Bahadurpur.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 349 people were engaged in work activities out of the total population of Bahadurpur which includes 294 males and 55 females.
 According to census survey report 2011, 87.97% workers describe their work as main work and 12.03% workers are involved in Marginal activity providing livelihood for less than 6 months.